bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/sprints_and_receptions.md

-PyOhio attendees are invited to informal reception and sprint sessions.
+PyArkansas attendees are invited to informal reception and sprint sessions.
 These events are meant for anyone who would like to meet up with other attendees for informal discussion and/or coding.

 ## Sprints

-For those unfamiliar with the term: sprints are cooperative coding sessions where you work side-by-side with other PyOhio participants to improve an open-source project.
+For those unfamiliar with the term: sprints are cooperative coding sessions where you work side-by-side with other PyArkansas participants to improve an open-source project.

 You can: